oarriaga/paz/README.md

 coverage run -m pytest tests/
 coverage report -m
 ```
+## Documentation
+In order to build a documentation of all the functionality please look [here](https://github.com/oarriaga/paz/tree/master/docs).

 ## Motivation
 Even though there are multiple high-level computer vision libraries in different deep learning frameworks, I felt there was not a consolidated deep learning library for robot-perception in my framework of choice (Keras).